cybersader/awesome-cybersader/📁 10 - Community/Community Tools/Community Tools.md

 # Links
-- https://rallly.co/ - do schedule poles to find what works best for everyone - self-hosted
+- https://rallly.co/ - do schedule polls to find what works best for everyone - self-hosted
 - https://about.gitea.com/
 -